 Check out my newest creation and my latest obsession.
 I’ve literally had a Bacon, Pear and Fig Grilled Cheese sandwich three times this week.
 They are that good!

+How did this flavor combo come about?
 Every Christmas we receive bountiful and absolutely beautiful baskets and tins of goodies from friends and family.

 The main problem I run into is that these towering displays of deliciousness contain many perishable items and we are typically traveling during the holidays.
 Limited time at home means limited time to enjoy these seasonal items.